 Course Name: L.S.
-9th Language Arts & Reading Grade Level: 9 Number of Semesters: 2
+9th Language Arts & Reading

 These two courses are individualized to reinforce student's language arts strengths and remediate their weaknesses in reading and written expression.
 This course will focus on general skills needed to be successful in the regular education classrooms.
 Students enrolled in both the language arts and reading sections will receive two credits per semester.